zonemaster/zonemaster/docs/public/specifications/test-zones/Address-TP/address01.md

 See the [test zone README file].

 ## Test Case
-This document specifies defined test zones for test case [ADDRESS01].
+This document specifies defined test scenarios for test case [ADDRESS01].

 ## Test scenarios